 It says, quote, no provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider, unquote.

-Meaning Google is not liable for any content on their platform.
+Meaning, Google is not liable for any content on their platform.

 I mean, they violated not only the letter of the law, but the spirit of the law.

-And they're still masquerading as a platform, Even though they're acting as a publisher.
+And they're still masquerading as a platform, even though they're acting as a publisher.

-But she just said, you know, what a lot of us see and know to be true.
+Google's really thinking, and they won't say in public, but she just said, you know, what a lot of us see and know to be true.

-They're not objective piece.
+They're not an objective piece.

 They're not an objective source of information.

-Um that is bent on never letting somebody like Donald Trump come to power again.
+They are a highly biased political machine that is bent on never letting somebody like Donald Trump come to power again.

 Let's type in Donald Trump's emails.